-NOTE 9 - STOCK-BASED COMPENSATION
+NOTE 12 - STOCK-BASED COMPENSATION

-2018 Stock Incentive Plan

-On June 8, 2018, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
-2018 Stock Incentive Plan (the "2018 Plan").
-The 2018 Plan provided for the issuance of up to 13,200 shares of common stock.
-With the adoption of the 2019 Plan (as defined below), no further grants may be made under the 2018 Plan.

-2019 Stock Incentive Plan
+Stock Incentive Plans

 On May 3, 2019, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
+2019 Stock Incentive Plan (the "2019 Plan").
+The 2019 Plan provided for the issuance of up to 140,000 shares of common stock.
+With the adoption of the 2020 Plan (as defined below), no further grants may be made under the 2019 Plan.
+On January 16, 2020, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
+2020 Stock Incentive Plan (the "2020 Plan").
+The 2020 Plan provided for the issuance of up to 600,000 shares of common stock.
+With the adoption of the Amended and Restated 2020 Plan (as defined below), no further grants may be made under the 2020 Plan.

-2019 Stock Incentive Plan (the "2019 Plan", and together with the 2018 Plan, the "Plans").
+On May 1, 2020, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
+Amended and Restated 2020 Stock Incentive Plan ("Amended and Restated 2020 Plan"), and together with the 2020 Plan and the 2019 Plan, the "Plans").

-Under the terms of the 2019 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
-The 2019 Plan provides for the issuance of up to 140,000 shares of common stock, which amount will be increased to the extent that awards granted under the 2019 Plan and the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the 2019 Plan).
-The Board of Directors determines the exercise price, vesting and expiration period of the grants under the 2019 Plan.
-However, the exercise price of an incentive stock option may not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value for a grantee who is not a 10% shareholder.
+Under the terms of the Amended and Restated 2020 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
+The Amended and Restated 2020 Plan initially provided for the issuance of up to 10,000,000 shares of common stock, which amount will be increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the Amended and Restated 2020 Plan).
+In addition, the Amended and Restated 2020 Plan contains an "evergreen provision" providing for an annual increase in the number of shares of our common stock available for issuance under the Amended and Restated 2020 Plan on January 1 of each year for a period of ten years, commencing on January 1, 2021 and ending on (and including) January 1, 2030, in an amount equal to the difference between (x) twenty percent (20%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, and (y) the total number of shares of common stock reserved under the Amended and Restated 2020 Plan.
+However, the exercise price, vesting and expiration period of the grants under the Amended and Restated 2020 Plan.
+However, the exercise of an incentive stock option may not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value for a grantee who is not a 10% shareholder.
 The fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
-Additionally, the expiration period of grants under the 2019 Plan may not more than ten years.
-As of December 31, 2019, 55,825 shares were available for future grants under the 2019 Plan.
+Additionally, the expiration period of grants under the Amended and Restated 2020 Plan may not be more than ten years.
+As of December 31, 2020, 456,250 shares were available for future grants under the Amended and Restated 2020 Plan.